In the HiPerGator SLURM implementation, a job’s priority and resource limits are determined by its QOS (Quality of Service):

 For more information regarding allocations and group membership, view the Groups and Allocations policy page.

 Our Commitment: Quality of Service

-These policies are in place to ensure that investors have access to the resources in which they have invested and on which they rely for their research.
-They are also intended to provide access to non-investors, so that all research faculty can benefit from Research Computing resources.
+These procedures are in place to ensure that investors have high quality access to the resources in which they have invested and on which they rely for their research.
 We invite and encourage feedback from investors and non-investors alike.
 It is our intent to be as flexible and helpful as possible to all users of our facilities.
 As an investor, if we are not meeting your needs, please contact the Research Computing director, staff, or the Chair of the Research Computing Advisory Committee as soon as possible so that we may address the issue.

 We commit that investors get access to their NCUs (compute cores) and NGUs (GPUs) in their investment within a few SLURM scheduler cycles (each schedule cycle is 90 seconds).